k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/12_Corporate_Roles.md

 In the screen example above, the Corporate Role called “Marketing” was assigned to the “Steward” Application Role but will not be allowed to add a note to a Task or Release Ownership of a Task.
 Each Corporate Role can have multiple Application Roles enabled.
 This means that the users assigned to such a Corporate Role will be able to perform actions or view information defined as part of all of the enabled Application Roles.
-The main menu on the left side of the screen is constructed based on the list of Application Roles that are enabled for the Corporate Roles to which the user belongs.
+The main menu on the left side of the screen is constructed based on the list of Application Roles enabled for the Corporate Roles to which the user belongs.
 See more details about the menu options presented to each user in the DPM Main Menu section following.

 ### Add a new Corporate Role

 To create a new Corporate Role, use the   ![image](/articles/DPM/images/Figure_26_a_create_new_role_icon.png) option at the top of the Role Management screen.
-The “New Corporate Role” screen is displayed:
+The “New Corporate Role” screen is displayed, as shown by the following.

  ![image](/articles/DPM/images/Figure_26_New_Corporate_Role.png)